 Click here to download a larger map.

-Lake Clark National Park and Preserve is not on the road system and access is primarily by small aircraft.
+Lake Clark National Park and Preserve is not on the road system; therefore, access is primarily by small aircraft.
+Fixed-wing aircraft are allowed to land on all suitable lakes, rivers, beaches, gravel bars, and open ground in both the Park and Preserve unless the area is closed or otherwise restricted.
 When weather and tides permit, the east side of the park on the Cook Inlet coast may be accessed by boat in addition to aircraft.

 Air Charter Services

 A one to two-hour flight from Anchorage, Kenai or Homer will provide access to most points within the Park and Preserve.
 The following air taxi operators are organized by the park location they most often travel to and their community of origin.
 However, they are not limited to those destinations, and may land anywhere in the Park and Preserve.
 Prices depend on group size, type of airplane, length of flight, and where the flight originates.
 Air taxi operators can be helpful in determining the most efficient way to reach your destination, so don't feel limited to the locations listed below.